matter-labs/zksync-era/docs/advanced/prover_keys.md

 ## Keys

+> You can find links to buckets with latest keys [here](https://github.com/matter-labs/zksync-era/blob/main/prover/setup-data-keys.json).

 ### Setup key (big, 14GB)

 The primary key for a given circuit is called `setup key`.
 These keys can be substantial in size - approximately 14GB